A Certificate That Goes Above FAA Standards.

 • Signatures from supervisors or managers who can verify the applicant’s progression.

-• Submitting copies of articles, reports, manuals, or polices that show significant progress.
+• Submitting copies of articles, reports, manuals, or policies that show significant progress.

-Individuals who possess USI’s Professional Remote Operator™ (PRO™) represent the most elite group of professional remote pilots, and set themselves apart from basic remote pilots who only seek to maintain the bare minimum requirements.
-A PRO™ understands the complexity of unmanned aviation, and has applied themselves in both theory and practice to earn the UAS industry’s highest achievement: The Professional Remote Operator™.
+Individuals who qualify as a USI Professional Remote Operator® (PRO™) represent the most elite group of professional remote pilots and set themselves apart from basic remote pilots who only seek to maintain the bare minimum requirements.
+A USI PRO® understands the complexity of unmanned aviation and has applied themselves in both theory and practice to earn the UAS industry’s highest achievement: The Professional Remote Operator®.

 At Least 150 Education Hours

 Logged at least 50 Flight Hours on Specific UAS